Killthebug/Bika-Lims-Wiki/Bika-LIMS-Installation.md

     ./install.sh --target=/usr/local/Plone --build-python zeo

 > If you receive an lxml error, you may need to include the `--static-lxml` flag in the above command.

+> If you are installing for a production system, you should run the above command as root.
+This will create additional users `plone_buildout` and `plone_daemon`, to add an extra layer of security to the installation.
+If you do this, you will need to run buildout related commands as the plone_buildout user, and you will need to run Plone as the plone_daemon user.
+For demo and testing instances, you can run the installation as a normal user.

 #### Add Bika LIMS to your buildout.cfg